Xiphereal/PAQ-U170/README.md

 # PAQ-U170

-This game is a side project that has been around for about almost two years, but the real development time was about only one year.
+This game is a side project that has been around for about almost two years*, but the real development time was about only one year.
 It started as an experiment for learning how to develop a small serious game with my friend @sariusdev as a 3D artist; our mate @_matrioshka joined us recently to help us with narrative design and audiovisual production.

 Our main focus was to finish a game with a small scope, out of a "game jam game".

+*As a result of that, I'm not 100% happy with the code base, since many things didn't need to be modified or were done at the beginning.

 ## Play it!
 https://xiphereal.itch.io/paq-u170